jetannenbaum/Bipes4RP2040/docs/labs/alternatingBlink.md

     ![select list](./img/selectList.jpg)![add pins to list](./img/addPins.jpg)![pin list variable](./img/pinList.jpg)

-    - Use a loop to determine which LED to turn on (rename the loop variable to pin for clarity)
+    - Use a loop block to determine which LED to turn on (rename the loop variable to pin for clarity)

     ![pins in a loop](./img/pinListLoop.jpg)

-    - Use a function (let's call it setPins) to turn on one LED while turning the others off
+    - Use a function block (let's call it setPins) to turn on one LED while turning the others off

     ![create a function](./img/createFunction.jpg)![add inputs](./img/addVariablesToFunction.jpg)![named function](./img/setPins.jpg)